-You’re going to make some kind of decision.
-You’re going to decide either to end your marriage and try to go be with this person, OR you’re going to end this and try to make your marriage work.
+You’re going to make a decision.
+You’re going to decide either to end your marriage and be with your lover, or you’re going to end this affair and try to make your marriage work.

-(14:36) By the way, don’t try to do both those things at the same time.
-You say, “What?”
-Don’t try do to both those things at the same time.
+By the way, don’t try to do both those things simultaneously.
 Don’t think, “Well, I need to decide about this and fix my marriage or decide about my marriage at the same time.”